wikistat/AI-Frameworks/docs/gcloud.md

 The following [script changer le lien du script](../code/download_landscapes.sh) will download and extract the datset for you.

-We will use a particular category of neural netwoks to perform the colorization operation: [Unets](https://arxiv.org/abs/1505.04597).
+We will use a particular category of neural networks to perform the colorization operation: [Unets](https://arxiv.org/abs/1505.04597).
-Originally designed for Biomedical Image Segmentation, Unets offer state of the art performances in many segmenttation task.
-These performances are mainly due to the skip connections used in UNets architechtures.
+Initially designed for Biomedical Image Segmentation, Unets offer state-of-the-art performances in many segmentation tasks.
+These performances are mainly due to the skip connections used in UNets architectures.
 Indeed, Unets are a particular form of Auto-Encoders using skip connections between corresponding layers of the encoder and the decoder.
 ![](img/AU_UNet.png)

 Create a new file named `unet.py` where you will define the following Unet network:
 ![](img/Unet.png)

-Help yourself with the above image to implement a Unet network using the folowing template:
+Help yourself with the above image to implement a Unet network using the following template:

 ```python
 import torch